AdobeDocs/experience-manager-64.en/help/assets/proxy.md

 ---
 # Assets Proxy Development {#assets-proxy-development}

-Adobe Experience Manager (AEM) Assets uses a proxy to distribute processing for certain tasks.
+Adobe Experience Manager Assets uses a proxy to distribute processing for certain tasks.

 A proxy is a specific (and sometimes separate) AEM instance that uses proxy workers as processors responsible for handling a job and creating a result.
 A proxy worker can be used for a wide variety of tasks.
 In the case of an AEM Assets proxy this can be used for loading assets for rendering within AEM Assets.
 For example, the [IDS proxy worker](indesign.md) uses an InDesign Server to process files for use in AEM Assets.